sapori-saperi

 Day 8: Friday

 Today we meet panno casentino, woollen cloth woven in this part of Tuscany, the Casentino, at least since Renaissance times.
 The warmth of the fulled and napped fabric adapted it equally for nobles in their chilly castles and shepherds on wintery hillsides.
 Originally handwoven, it survived mechanisation to become fashionable in the 20th century, assisted by the film Breakfast at Tiffany's.
-We visit a former woollen mill, now a wool museum in Stia for a tour of the museum and a creative weaving class with Angela Giordano (projects for beginners and more advanced weavers).
-After lunch at a traditional restaurant in Stia, we tour a fully functioning mill with the owner with time for shopping at his showroom.
+We visit a former woollen mill, now a wool museum in Stia for a tour of the museum and a hands-on workshop learning punto Bargello with Angela Giordano.
+After lunch at a traditional restaurant in Stia, we finish our workshop with Angela and tour a fully functioning mill with the owner with time for shopping at his showroom.
 Bring your credit cards!
-Dinner at a local restaurant.
+Dinner at La Bottega delle Esperienze specialising in seafood (non-fish menu also available).

 Day 9: Saturday

 The Casentino is rich in local produce and dishes.
-Today we sample two of them at Claudio Cipriani’s farm.
-Claudio makes pecorino cheese from the milk of his sheep, which also supply the wool for workshops at the wool museum.
-Claudio’s mother makes the best tortello di patate (potato ravioli) in the area.
+Today we sample two of them at Lorenzo Cipriani’s farm.
+Lorenzo makes pecorino cheese from the milk of his sheep, which also supply the wool for workshops at the wool museum.
+Lorenzo's mother makes the best tortello di patate (potato ravioli) in the area.
 You learn how she makes the pasta, wielding her metre-long rolling pin (she jokes about it keeping peace in the household), and how to make a tasty filling from the humble potato.
-We lunch in their kitchen, and then return to the castle for a free afternoon.
-Dinner in a family restaurant.
+We lunch in their kitchen, and then return to the villa for a free afternoon.
+If you like cold-water therapy, there's an unheated swimming pool.
+On our way to dinner, Giorgio leads us in a walking tour of Bibbiena, where his family have a palazzo.
+There's a textile surprise hidden there.
+Dinner in a local restaurant.

 Day 10: Sunday

 Have you ever tasted grilled ravioli?
 Now is your chance.
 We have a lesson in the village of Corezzo, the only place in the world where we can learn how to make the tordello alla lastra, because they’ve registered the trademark!
 You can guess what’s for lunch.
 Next we follow a picturesque road through the mountains to the mediaeval church of Badia Prataglia, where the priest welcomes believers and heretics alike.
 A little further along the road we come to the Benedictine monastery of Camaldoli founded in the 11th century.
 We visit the hermitage, monastery and pharmacy, at which the monks still produce and sell their herbal remedies and tonics.
 Another great shopping opportunity.
-Unless you love English school dinners, ours won’t be in the monastery’s refectory.
-We’re dining at the excellent cosy restuarant across the road.
+We return to Bibbiena for another home-cooked dinner at Villa Catarsena.

 Day 11: Monday

 On our last day we return to Arezzo and squeeze in one final visit before we bid each other farewell.
 We have the rare chance to visit an art restoration studio.
 The restorers explain their work and you watch as they, for example, clean a 14th-century painted wooden panel.
+We also meet the carpet and tapestry restorers for insight into their work.
 Utterly fascinating!

 Picture